 There was a degree of fortune as the ball deflected off Bruno Soriano to level things up early on, but they went on to put in a dominant performance, deservedly coming out on top over the two legs.
 Second-half goals from Sturridge and Lallana did the job.

-Klopp hadn’t even been in the job for six months at this point but he’d done remarkably well to instill his energetic, pressing style upon Liverpool and have them put in a great performance, entirely moulded in his image, against their biggest rivals.
+Klopp hadn’t even been in the job for six months at this point but he’d done remarkably well to instil his energetic, pressing style upon Liverpool and have them put in a great performance, entirely moulded in his image, against their biggest rivals.

 Sturridge had given Liverpool an early lead from the penalty spot after Memphis Depay fouled Clyne, and Firmino’s goal midway through the second half had been coming.